Kiwea/Arganic/README.md

 # Arganic

-Arganic: Flexible Decorators for
-Enhanced Python Classes and Functions
+Arganic: Decorator library for managing arguments of Python classes, methods and functions.

 Arganic is a Python library that provides a comprehensive set of decorators for managing classes,